udacity/FCND-Controls/README.md

 # FCND Controls Project

+> ### IMPORTANT UPDATE
+> As of May 04, 2018 the Python portion of the Controls project is now *optional*.
+You will only be submitting the C++ portion of this project.
+For more on why we made this decision, look at the [Submission](#Submission) section at the bottom of this document.

 For this project, you will write the low level flight controllers for the vehicle.
 In the previous projects, commanded positions were passed to the simulation.
 In this project, commands will be passed as three directional body moments and thrust.
 Using the position, velocity, attitude, and body rates sent from the simulation, you will first write several nested control loops to achieve waypoint following control of the first project.
 Next, you'll expand these capabilities to follow a timed trajectory.
 The goal of the trajectory following will be to arrive at the end within the specified time while maintaining position errors below a threshold.
 After the Python portion of the project, you will modify a C++ controller.

 For easy navigation, this document is broken up into the following sections: